SIRP Notes Template: Free Download and Step-by-Step Guide

 How to Fill Out a SIRP Note (Step by Step)

 When completing SIRP notes, start with the admin fields.
 Enter the client's name, date of birth, and session number before writing any clinical content.
-Much of this identifying detail is first collected on patient intake forms at onboarding, so it should already be on file.
 Include the session date, start time, end time, and the service type.
 This information anchors the record and is required for billing.

 Step 1: Write the Situation